 In short, investing in your team is investing in your company.

-While hiring for cultural fit means sometimes you have to let go of smart, talented and experienced people that could make an impact on the company, a bad hire can have an even greater negative impact on your employees.
-Employees who don’t fit in with your culture can stifle enthusiasm, motivation and the dynamics of your team which diminishes productivity and profitability of your organisation and ultimately leads to poor retention.
-Poor employee performance generally stems from incorrect hiring decisions, which is why we have an extensive and somewhat unconventional hiring process.
+Hiring for cultural fit means sometimes you have to let go of talented, experienced people that could make an impact on the company.
+A bad hire can have an even greater negative impact on your employees.
+Employees who don’t fit in with your culture can stifle enthusiasm, motivation and the dynamics of your team.
+This diminishes productivity and profitability of your organisation and ultimately leads to poor retention.
+Poor employee performance generally stems from incorrect hiring decisions, which is why we have an extensive and unconventional hiring process.

-Candidates go through a number of stages which begins with an initial phone call to qualify them to come in for a group interview.
+Candidates go through a number of stages, beginning with an initial phone call to qualify them to come in for a group interview.
 This consists of a meet and greet with a few of our team members, a tour of the office followed by a presentation that outlines our values and how we apply them to our company.
 This gives candidates a more informed choice as to whether they actually want to work with us or not.
-For those who are successful, they are invited back in for an one on one interview, where the questions they are asked are shaped to highlight how candidates might or might not fit into our culture.
-All roles are required to sit a timed technical test to assess hands-on skills, but the results hold less weight than cultural fit.
+We invite successful candidates back in for a one on one interview.
+We’ll shape our questions to highlight how candidates might or might not fit into our culture.
+Candidates then sit a timed technical test to assess hands-on skills, but the results hold less weight than cultural fit.
 When looking for new team members, we don’t want people who can just ‘do the job’.
 It’s a easy to train up new skills, but very difficult to change someone’s personality.